 Harvey Scribner Files, 1970-1973, Series 1101

 Harvey Scribner was the first Chancellor of the New York City schools, a position created by the 1970 decentralization law.
 His period of service saw the start of a process of working out the relative powers and responsibilities of the central board and the community districts, and the roles of parents, teachers, and students.
-The files are incomplete, but reflect not only decentralization but also many of the major concerns of education in the period, such as desegregation, poverty, disadvantaged and handicapped children, and high school dropouts, and the various programs being developed to deal with such problems.
+The files are incomplete, but reflect not only decentralization but also many major concerns in the period, such as desegregation, poverty, disadvantaged and handicapped children, and high school dropouts, and the various programs being developed to deal with such problems.

 Chancellor Frank J. Macchiarola Memos to the Board, 1978-1983, Series 1110

 Frank J. Macchiarola served as Chancellor from 1978 to 1983.
-The extensive records of the Chancellor’s office document the work of the central school system administration in that period.
+The extensive records of the Chancellor’s office document the workings of the central school system administration in that period.
 The specific series of memos to the Board consists of memoranda transmitting informational materials to the Board members, covering a wide range of policy and administrative issues, such as governance, teacher selection, desegregation, pupil suspension, curriculum development, financial oversight, and administrative reform.

 Chancellor Anthony J. Alvarado Central Files, 1983-1984, Series 1120

 Anthony J. Alvarado served as Chancellor from May 1983 to March 1984.
-His term as Chancellor emphasized of such programs as alternative schools and student choice of school, which he had previously introduced as superintendent of District 4.
+His term as Chancellor emphasized such programs as alternative schools and student choice of schools, which he had previously introduced as superintendent of District 4.
 Efforts to reform school administration and inaugurate the all-day kindergarten program are reflected in the “Memos to the Board” and other correspondence files.

 Chancellor Nathan Quinones Central Files, 1984-1988, Series 1125

 Nathan Quinones served as Chancellor from June 1984 to January 1988.
-The records reflect the work of the office of the Chancellor in this period on a wide range administrative and educational concerns, including high school dropout prevention, special education, teacher and supervisory appointments, and class size.
+The records reflect the work of the office of the Chancellor on a wide range administrative and educational concerns, including high school dropout prevention, special education, teacher and supervisory appointments, and class size.
 Also included is extensive correspondence with teachers, parents, community activists, and the general public, that reveals much of the reality of public education.

 Chancellor Nathan Quinones Subject Files, 1984-1988, Series 1126

-A series of files on subjects in which Chancellor Quinones took a special personal interest, including many containing his handwritten drafts or comments.
+A series of files on subjects in which Chancellor Quinones took a special interest, including many containing his handwritten drafts or comments.
 Included are files on advisory councils and study groups he set up to try to define priorities and strategies that would lead to broad improvement of the school system.